 Any allegation of harassment of students or employees shall be investigated and addressed.
 An employee may appeal the decision of the principal or supervisor regarding the investigation into the allegations in accordance with the employee complaint and grievance policy and procedures (See Complaints and Grievances).
 To the greatest extent possible, complaints shall be treated as confidential.
 Limited disclosure may be necessary to complete a thorough investigation.
 The district will not retaliate against an employee who in good faith reports perceived harassment.
-Additional information is available in Board Policy DIA (LOCAL).
+Additional information is available in Board Policy DIA (LOCAL) at https://pol.tasb.org/PolicyOnline/PolicyDetails?key=483&code=DIA#localTabContent.